 To try something a little different, I took up stone carving.
 With just a few thousand blows of a hammer, I turned a chunk of stone into an abstract bowl.

 Made When I Was Younger

 For my final project in my Masters in Mechatronics and Robotic Engineering, I built a group of robots which communicated and collaborated with one another.

 At 17, I converted a 1978 VW Beetle into a beach buggy, just as my father had done when he was younger.
 When it was finished, I drove my uncle to his wedding in it.

 At 16 as part of my DT class, I built a model traction engine (like the one above) from scratch, including casting the wheels, machining the piston and welding the boiler.

 First Time Coding

-When I was 13, I went to computer summer camp where we learnt the basics of coding and built a game.
-I obviously liked it enough to go back the following year.
+When I was 13, I went to computer summer camp where we learnt the basics of coding and built my first game.
+I was hooked and went back the following year.

 First Company & "Exit"

-When I was 10, I typed up an "invention" (idea) that was a robotic (spelt "robotik") replacement heart so people could live longer.
+When I was 10, I sent an early "invention" (idea) to the BBC.
+It was a robotic (spelt "robotik") replacement heart to help people live longer.
 And of course most importantly, "If shot in the heart it will not harm you".